Deutsche Bank to cut workforce by 15,000

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) said it was reducing its workforce by 15,000 as new Chief Executive John Cryan seeks to improve returns at Germany’s biggest bank.
+FRANKFURT, Oct 29 (Reuters) - Deutsche Bank said it was reducing its workforce by 15,000 as new Chief Executive John Cryan seeks to improve returns at Germany’s biggest bank.

 The lender said it would axe 9,000 full-time jobs and 6,000 external contractor positions.